neuroverse-fm/neuropilot/README.md

 ### Git interactions

+In addition to requiring their respective permissions, the extension will also check for a repo before registering actions other than `init_git_repo`.

+Because this relies on the built-in Git extension, this extension will first check for the Git extension before attempting to execute each handler.

 #### `init_git_repo`

 *Requires Permission: Git Operations.*
-Initialises a Git repository in the workspace folder and registers git commands.
+Initialises a Git repository in the workspace folder and registers other git commands.
+The local repository will be reinitialised if a git repository already exists.

 #### `add_file_to_git`